ANNUAL APPEAL

 Fellow Copperleaf Member:

 We are now beginning our Annual Appeal for donations.
-The Foundation’s Annual Appeal is THE major source of our funding.
-We thank you for all you have already done, but are now asking for your continued support by contributing to this new fiscal year’s appeal.
-Last year the CCF made grants of $248,500 to local charities.
+The Foundation’s Annual Appeal is THE major source of funding.
+We thank you for all you have already done but are now asking for your continued support by contributing to this new fiscal year’s appeal.
+Last year the CCF made grants of $245,000 to local charities.
 (A listing of these charities and the grant amounts is included in this mailing.)
 We’re asking for your help so that we might increase our giving this year to offset the impact of inflation.
-Our annual Appeal drive goal is $135,000 and the drive will officially end on January 26, 2024.
+Our annual Appeal drive goal is $135,000 and the drive will officially end on January 26, 2025.

 STATE OF FL REGISTRATION# CH63877.
 A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE (800-435-7352) WITHIN THE STATE.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.